livebook-dev/livebook/README.md

   * LIVEBOOK_IFRAME_PORT - sets the port that Livebook serves iframes at.
     This is relevant only when running Livebook without TLS.
 Defaults to 8081.

+  * LIVEBOOK_IFRAME_URL - sets the URL that Livebook loads iframes from.
+    By default iframes are loaded from local LIVEBOOK_IFRAME_PORT when accessing Livebook over http:// and from https://livebook.space when accessing over `https://`.

   * LIVEBOOK_IP - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.